the-benchmarker/web-frameworks/README.md

  - Elixir
    - [Plug](http://github.com/elixir-lang/plug)

+See Development section when you want to add new languages for frameworks.

 ## The rule
 I want to know the response time, not a usability.
 So full-stack framework is at a disadvantage.
  - Each server has no special logics.